Navigation

 DEKRA tested two Sinn watches with up to 81g speed-up

-The watch test on the compressed air catapult.
+The watch test on the compressed air catapult

 The conventional industry stress tests for watches provide a good indication of the reliability of these timepieces.
 SINN Spezialuhren zu Frankfurt am Main went a step further with two watches from the 756 and 900 series and had them tested under extreme conditions by DEKRA at the Technology Center in Klettwitz (Brandenburg, state of Germany).

 Have you ever heard of the town of Klettwitz?
 Several hundred years ago, the kingdoms of Prussia and Saxony clashed there.
 Today, objects clash against each other here in a very precisely planned manner.
 The DEKRA Technology Center, where material tests for the international automobile industry are conducted under the toughest conditions imaginable, is located at the Lausitzring, a 5.8 km speedway in Klettwitz.
-The center employs 70 technicians and engineers.

 The DEKRA testing center was the location of a watch test that remains one of a kind.
 Sinn Spezialuhren is known for using unconventional technologies and materials in manufacturing its watches.
 Thus, one of the most unusual stress tests carried out under standardized conditions at DEKRA was ideal for our purposes.